3 months Premium FREE

 Temporary Opportunity Identified

-A substantial $794 million non-cash impairment charge on the skin health business (Filorga) caused a GAAP net loss in Q4, temporarily skewing TTM profitability metrics despite core base business EPS rising 4%.
+A $794 million non-cash impairment charge on the skin health business (Filorga) temporarily depressed TTM earnings and skewed the TTM P/E upward, masking base business EPS growth of 4%.

 📊 Strategy Analysis

-- • Strong balance sheet with Net Debt/EBITDA of 1.69x, providing ample flexibility and ensuring financial stability.
+- • Solid balance sheet with a Net Debt/EBITDA of 1.69x, well within conservative limits.

 ⚠ What to Watch

-- • The current dividend yield of 2.26% falls below the 3.0% minimum threshold typically preferred for new income-focused positions.
+- • The TTM dividend yield of 2.30% remains below the typical income-focused threshold.

-- • Exposure to ongoing structural and legal liabilities, including legacy asbestos-talc litigation, evolving global environmental packaging regulations, and recent PFAS/heavy metals contaminant claims.
+- • Significant exposure to long-term structural liabilities, including legacy asbestos-talc litigation and evolving global environmental packaging mandates (EPR).

 📊 Historical Trends (10 Years)